Long-distance relationships fail for several reasons. But there are ways to work around most of them.

 - You rarely talk with your long-distance partner.

-- Your partner is not making any effort to come and see you.
+- Your partner is not making any effort to come to see you.

 - You rarely visit each other.